SEMI-INTENSIVE GREEN ROOFS

 Semi-Intensive Green Roofs or simple intensive Green Roofs form a transitional Green Roof type from extensive to intensive greening.
 They are characterized by herbaceous plants, perennials, ground covers, grasses and even small shrubs.
 They require moderate maintenance and occasional irrigation depending on the location.
 To clarify, moderate maintenance means, it is slightly more than on divers extensive Green Roofs.
 However, the maintenance is equal to extensive Green Roof with a Sedums mono-culture.

-Semi-Intensive Green Roof - A semi-intensive green roof system is characterized by small herbaceous plants, ground covers, grasses and small shrubs, requiring moderate maintenance and occasional irrigation.
-A typical growing medium depth for a semi-intensive green roof is 6 to 12 inches.
-This system is able to retain more stormwater than an extensive system and provides the potential to host a richer ecology.
-Though higher in maintenance, this green roof system also provides the potential for a formal garden effect.
+A typical growing medium depth for a semi-intensive green roof is 6 to 10 inches.
+Further, this Green Roof type is able to retain more stormwater than extensive types and hosts a richer biodiversity.
+This Green Roof type also provides the potential for a formal roof garden effect.
+Of course, related to more target oriented maintenance.

 Most of Green Roof Technology's extensive Green Roofs have "islands" of semi-intensive greenery because this substantially boosts biodiversity, resilience, and sustainability.
 Also on semi-intensive Green Roofs the vegetation is subject to natural reshuffling and natural succession, where plants species migrate or new plants species can settle.

 Seamless transitions from extensive to semi-intensive Green Roofs offer the best value for the investments - visually and ecologically.